pingcap/docs/tikv-configuration-file.md

 ### enable-file-dictionary-log

 + Enable an optimization to reduce IO and mutex contention for encryption metadata management.
-Please refer to [Encryption at Rest](/encryption-at-rest.md) for compatibility with previous TiKV versions after turned on this config.
+Please refer to [Encryption at Rest](/encryption-at-rest.md) for compatibility with previous TiKV versions after turn on (by default) this config.
 + Default value: `true`

 ### master-key